-Status: Status of analyzed URL.
-If redirection or error occurs on the URL, the redirection or error status code will be displayed in the column.
-More about status codes can be found in the Status codes and redirects check manual.
+- Status: Status of the analyzed URL.
+If redirection or error occurs on the URL, the redirection or error status code is displayed in this column.
+More information about status codes can be found in the Status codes and redirects check guide.

 - Meta description: Meta description of the page.